Make a batch of these Healthy Oatmeal Chocolate Chip Cookies to share with the family. They’re a perfect dessert or special snack for kids and adults!

 - Use coconut sugar in place of the brown and granulated sugars if you prefer.

-- Dairy-free: Use a vegan butter in place of the regular.
+- Dairy-free: Use a vegan butter or melted coconut oil in place of the butter.

 - Gluten-free: Use a 1:1 style of gluten-free baking mix for the whole wheat flour.

-From there, scoop out balls of cookie dough and place onto a baking sheet lined with parchment paper.
-Place them about an inch apart so they have a little room to spread.
+Step 5.
+Scoop out balls of cookie dough and place onto a baking sheet lined with parchment paper.
+Flatten and bake.

 I love using this King Arthur Measure for Measure gluten-free flour blend so that’s what I would suggest you use to make these cookies gluten-free.